-· A dishwasher will usually hold a whole day's dishes.
+- A dishwasher will usually hold a whole day's dishes.
 It takes as much hot water and energy to wash I dish as it does a full load.
-Stack your dishes out of sight in your dishwasher and wait until you have a full load to turn it property the Trail is located, to Mr. C.O.
-Sinciair, SCS, and to Mr. Billy Reagor, County Agent, who are co-operating on the project.
-She pointed out the blooming members of the ESA and will later include red and blue flowers.
+Stack your dishes out of sight in your dishwasher and wait until you have a full load to turn it - Use only detergents manufactured specifically for dishwashers.
+A wetting agent helps prevent water spots on - Clean the filter screen often.
+A clogged filter can reduce property the Trail is located, to Mr. C.O.
+Sinclair, SCS, and to Mr. Billy Reagor, County Agent, who are cooperating on the project.
+She pointed out the blooming red petunias around the Museum which are part of the new planting being made by members of the ESA and will later include red and blue flowers.
 She spoke of progress on the publishing of the Crockett County History Book, bicentennial project of the Crockett County Historical Society and urged everyone to get in materials for the book just as quickly as possible.
-Much work will be necessary before they are ready for publication, Mrs. Jerry Hayes has been named the new Heritage Chairman and will be assisted by Mrs. Joe Clayton who will
+Much work will be necessary before they are ready for publication.
+Mrs. Jerry Hayes has been named the new Heritage Chairman and will be assisted by Mrs. Joe Clayton who will work especially on updating Crockett County historical archives.
+Mrs. Hayes told of plans to conduct interviews with those who participated in cattle and sheep drives to markets, on the contributions of ethnic groups to the community, and many other significant phases of Crockett County history.
+Mrs. Jimmy Lott will research and write the history of pharmacy in the County and Jimmy Read is expanding his Master's Thesis on the wildflowers of Crockett County.